gnosischain/bridge-monitor/envio-indexer/_temporary/3-to-do.md

-1. For AMB - include 3rd party AMB tokens (todo: list the mediators here)
+1. For AMB - include 3rd party AMB tokens from here: app/src/utils/token-overrides.ts, including commented ones.
 2. See how to pre-fill Validators (via onBlock handler or any other way) and check maybe we don't need to do it
 3. Use Effect API for fetching Transaction data etc. (?)